visualizevalue/black-check/README.md

-# Black Check
+# Black Check ($BLKCHK)

 **An ERC20 token backed by Checks Originals NFTs**

 Black Check (`$BLKCHK`) is an experimental digital artwork that creates a fungible token representation of [Checks Originals](https://etherscan.io/address/0x036721e5A769Cc48B3189EFbb9ccE4471E8A48B1) NFTs.
-The contract accepts Check NFTs and mints tokens proportional to their rarity, with a maximum supply of 1 token (1 × 10^18 wei).
+The contract accepts Check NFTs and mints tokens proportional to their checks count, with a maximum supply of 1 token (1 × 10^18 wei).

 > **⚠️ Important Notice**
 >